 Massive pollution could heighten effects of climate change in the area.
 The UAE suffers high pollution, with an 80 tonne per capita emission of the greenhouse gas carbon dioxide compared to only 14 tonnes per American head yearly.
 It comes mostly from cars.

 Carbon dioxide in the air traps the sun's heat, warming temperatures worldwide.
 Also, a high number of air conditioners, desalination plants and power stations run on power produced from carbon-based fuel.
 The compound is also toxic at certain levels to humans.

-Sourced from the website of Ministry of Foreign Affairs and International Cooperation, UAE Embassy in the US and Gulf News.
+Sourced from the website of Ministry of Foreign Affairs and International Cooperation and UAE Embassy in the US.